 It was almost noon when Herb and I arrived at La Chascona, after traveling an hour-and-a-half from Valparaiso, where our cruise had disembarked.
 We picked up our audio-tour headsets and headed to the first of eleven designated areas.
 Photography was permitted only in the exterior spaces.

-The tour began in the bar and wove through three separate structures, up and down staircases and in and out of terraces.
-There was a dining room, living room, bedroom, library, map-filled “France Room” and a summer bar dedicated to poets, especially Walt Whitman.
-There were displays of Neruda’s medals and awards, including his 1971 Nobel Prize for Literature.
-There was even a “secret passage” through which, according to the audio guide, Neruda would dress up for parties and magically appear to surprise his guests.
+The tour begins in the bar and weaves through three separate structures, up and down staircases and in and out of terraces.
+A dining room, living room, bedroom, library, map-filled “France Room” and a summer bar dedicated to poets, especially Walt Whitman, are open to the public.
+There are displays of Neruda’s medals and awards, including his 1971 Nobel Prize for Literature.
+There is even a “secret passage” through which, according to the audio guide, Neruda would dress up for parties and magically appear to surprise his guests.

-Neruda was a passionate collector – a “collector of curiosities,” as the audio guide called him – and each room was filled with interesting items from his travels.
-Paintings from China, colorful glassware from Mexico, bistro tables from Paris and matryoshka dolls from Russia decorated various rooms in a sort of hodge-podge, yet organized way.
-The house was as romantic as a Neruda poem, filled with so many personal things it was impossible to take it all in.
+Neruda was a passionate collector – a “collector of curiosities,” as the audio guide called him – and each room is filled with interesting items from his travels.
+Paintings from China, colorful glassware from Mexico, bistro tables from Paris and matryoshka dolls from Russia decorate various rooms in a sort of hodge-podge, yet organized way.
+The house is as romantic as a Neruda poem, filled with so many personal things it is impossible to take it all in.